techworldwithmurali/devops-real-time-projects-bootcamp/1.Buid Java Application/README.md

 This document outlines the various methods to build the application.

-Please find below the details for microservice-one:
+Please find below the details for microservice-one application:

 | Type                          | Branch                                | GitHub URL                       |
 |-------------------------------|---------------------------------------|----------------------------------|